MikeDigitize/JSFundamentals/README.md

 var a;
 var b;

-// error
-// b is not a function and is at this time undefined a = b();
-b = function() {
+a = b();  // error - b is not a function and is at this time still undefined b = function() {
   return "foo";
 }